Yoleimei/JapaneseLearning/README.md

 # JapaneseLearning
-A tity web-app to provide self-test serive.
+A tiny web-app to provide self-test serive.